sevimozinan/Data-Mining-Final-Project/README.md

 In the data set, there 1599 different wine as row data and 12 features as columns.
 Furthermore, there is no nun value to deal with it and all values are numeric means that input values are float and only output value is integer.

+# Firstly,
 # Correlation Heatmap of Variables

 ![Imgur Image](https://imgur.com/H6L1tYN.jpg)

 We’re trying to predict wine quality, so we care about the final 2 columns/rows in order to know which among the variables has the strongest relationship with wine quality.
 As the heatmap suggests, alcohol has the strongest correlation with wine quality.

+# and then..
-# Topics in this project
+# These are the topics I researched in this project:

 - Classification Tree
 - Pruning